Moghassemiali/moghassemiali.github.io/_pages/cv.md

     * **Dynamometer Test Bed:**
       * Designed, modeled, controlled, prototyped, and validated a dyno testbed with two PMSMs (4-pole 10kW/350A and 5-pole 12kW/350A), mechanically coupled via a bearingless digital torque transducer and enclosed in a protective housing.
       * Designed, modeled, controlled, prototyped, and validated a 10kW/96V/120A Neutral-Point Clamped (NPC) inverter using 1200V/193A SiC MOSFETs, 1200V/160A clamping diodes, and 1200V gate drivers, integrated capacitors, heatsinks, and cold plates for both air and liquid cooling.
-      * Designed sensor and auxiliary PCBs, and validated the complete testbed through CHIL/PHIL testing using dSPACE and OPAL-RT platforms for propulsion loads.}
+      * Designed sensor and auxiliary PCBs, and validated the complete testbed through CHIL/PHIL testing using dSPACE and OPAL-RT platforms for propulsion loads.

 <br>